 Something new, something borrowed and something blue; weddings are all about traditions.
 From the white dress, to the decadent wedding cake, to the touching vows, there’s so many beautiful traditions that are re-created time and time again in weddings all over the world.
-However amongst all the classical traditions, each and every year, there filters through some new and glittering twists and turns that enthral countless of people across the globe.
+However, amongst all the classical traditions, each and every year, there filters through some new and glittering twists and turns that enthral countless people across the globe.
 And with so many upcoming fabulous celebrity weddings due to take place in 2018, including none other than Meghan Markle’s and Prince Harry’s Royal wedding on the 19th May everybody wants to know what weddings trends we can expect to see taking centre stage in 2018.

 Here at Scarlet Events, we’ve come up with five fabulous predictions regarding the wedding trends of 2018 that you can soon expect to see featured in the weddings of loved up couples around the country.
 So have a look at some of these predicted trends and ensure that your wedding features a splash of just some of these latest and greatest trends.

 The accessory that never goes out of style, pearls are a timeless ornamental addition that bring style and grace to any occasion.
-Though pearls may often accentuate dazzling wedding jewellery, we predict that in 2018, pearls will dominate many aspect of the wedding scene.
-From being weaved into hair pieces, to embellishing wedding dresses, glittering within floral decorations, and twinkling atop cakes, 2018 is all about the pearl, and we couldn’t think of anything more sophisticated and elegant.
+Though pearls may often accentuate dazzling wedding jewellery, we predict that in 2018, pearls will dominate many aspects of the wedding scene.
+From being woven into hair pieces, to embellishing wedding dresses, glittering within floral decorations, and twinkling atop cakes, 2018 is all about the pearl, and we couldn’t think of anything more sophisticated and elegant.